chewed

 Spanish

-Word chew is considered uncommon in modern English.
+Word chewed is considered rare in modern English.

 It appears most frequently in fiction texts and less often in other writings.